lilianaba/project2-GDbis/README.md

 When I can create a new account to start creating my bar post.
 When I can log in into my account.
 When after log into my account I can start creating post to different bars.
-When I can sort the bars by name or rating (ASC/DES)

 ```